bjsi/remnote-speed-mode/README.md

 - Stay focused by answering cards within a time limit.
 - If the time runs out an alert will play.
-- Optionally auto show answer and rate the card after a certain amount of time.
+- Auto show the answer and rate the card after a certain amount of time.

 ### Settings

+There are some settings you can adjust to set the time limits and enable/disable the auto show answer and auto answer features.